hnngo/BC-CAHS/README.md

 </a>
 </div>

 \* Note: The above proposed deployment might not well suited with the infrastructure of Arbutus cloud, but there will have simililar components/entities/services that can replace the proposed AWS services.
-For example, we can replace AWS EC2 instance by any service of Arbutus that can provide a server that up and running.
+For example, we can replace AWS EC2 instance by any service Arbutus Cloud offers that can provide a running server.

 <!-- ROADMAP -->